 2. Use high-quality product images.

-Pinterest allows you to promote your regular pins, but did you know that you can also use paid promotion to boost visibility for Buyable Pins?
+Pinterest allows you to promote your regular pins, but did you know that you can also use paid promotion to boost visibility for Shoppable Pins?
 Using Promoted Pins helps you reach new audiences that may be a good fit for your brand.
-Depending on your marketing goals, you may want to run a paid promotional campaign for some of your top-selling products through Buyable Pins.
+Depending on your marketing goals, you may want to run a paid promotional campaign for some of your top-selling products through Shoppable Pins.

 4. Use Pinterest Analytics to find out more about your audience.